 Mirror in Bathroom: Rubber Frame Mirror from Umbra

 Candle: Farm House Candle

-Light over Sink: Isaac Sconce from Schoolhouse Electric (our’s was plug-in but we made it a mounted fixture with our electrician)
+Light over Sink: Isaac Sconce from Schoolhouse Electric (our’s was plug-in but we made it a mounted fixture with electricians like MZ Electric)